American Electric Power

 Different processes, policies, and procedures were needed to solve each of these problems.
 For safety and failure prevention, operational alarms and alerts are crucial to reacting appropriately and in a timely manner to quick-acting failures.
 Condition-based monitoring and real-time awareness are key to maintaining safety and preventing asset destruction.
 Using our current process, the AEP Transmission System and Asset Monitoring (TSAM) team has prevented the failure of eight transformers (saving tens of millions of dollars) and created several monitoring-related safety practices.

 For example, TSAM prevented the first catastrophic failure in June 2014 of an asset using online partial discharge information and online dissolved gas data.
 This new data provided us information to take this unit out of service.
-Loose leads where found in this particular item and repaired.
+Loose leads were found in this particular item and repaired.

 This is a big process change at AEP Transmission.
 Over time, AEP Transmission will continue to use real-time data to anticipate failures and for asset safety on the right assets at the right time — with significant cost savings anticipated.